taovuokko/DriverPackFetcher/README.md

 # Driver and Firmware Download Utility

 This project provides a PowerShell-based utility for downloading and managing drivers and firmware for Dell, Lenovo, and HP devices.
-The current implementation supports Dell, Lenovo, and HP, with plans to add more manufacturers in future versions. **Please note that this project is currently in the alpha stage.**
+The current implementation supports Dell, Lenovo, and HP, with plans to add more manufacturers in future versions. **Please note that this project is currently in the pre-alpha stage.**

 ## Features
 - **Dell Drivers Download**: Automates the process of finding and downloading the latest drivers for Dell models.